-Call Rosland Capital to speak to an expert at 1.800.679.6482 or learn more about how to buy gold.
+Speak with a Rosland Capital representative at 1.800.679.6482 or visit the Rosland Capital website to learn more about how to buy gold.

 Historically, the United States Federal Reserve has been able to indirectly impact the price of gold through a combination of interest rate changes and encouraging the short-selling of gold futures contracts, which are typically exchanged as "paper gold" without the backing of physical precious metal.

 However, this tactic works only when the world views the U.S. dollar as a global reserve currency, backed by a government that always pays its debts.
 In recent years, a significant expansion of U.S. government debt has pushed other nations away from dollars, leaving the Fed with fewer tools to impact gold prices.
 This has enabled gold prices to continue rising even as interest rates, until very recently, have remained historically low.

 Read more about gold's market performance.

 Many gold buyers operate under the belief that physical gold can (or should) only be held in easily accessible safe deposit boxes.
 While this is a viable way to own physical gold, it may not be the only way to potentially benefit from any possible gains in gold prices.

 With a gold IRA, you can own physical gold, held by a trusted custodian, and receive tax benefits for retirement.
 A distinctive alternative to conventional IRAs, adding gold to your retirement plan may potentially help in shielding your assets from the effects of economic fluctuations.
 Not to mention, gold IRAs offer the added benefits of owning precious metals.